madebyshape/tailwind-css/README.md

 ### CSS Utilities

-Utilities are extra classes that can be used alongside Tailwind CSS to enable functionality not yet enabled within this framework.
+CSS Utilities are extra classes that can be used alongside Tailwind CSS to enable functionality not yet enabled within this framework.
 As they run off Tailwind these can also be used responsively e.g. `.aspect-ratio-4/3 .sm:aspect-ratio-1/1`

 Name | Classes | File | Description
 --- | --- | --- | ---